-The Vedic wisdom has two major categories, the Yajna which is called the Karma:Kanda, meaning the knowledge through action, mainly dealt with in the Saṃhitā, Brahmāṇa, and Āraṇyaka sections of the Vedas.
-The second category is the Jnana:Kanda, meaning knowledge through inquisition mainly dealt with in the Upanishads.
-Both categories are aimed toward liberation, but the terminology used in the Vedas compared to Upanishad is diverse, the most important of them all is Immortality (अमर्त्य) which gives freedom from recurring death (purnar:Mrityu), freedom from rebirth (purnar:jnama), and freedom from re-manifestation (purnar:udbhava).
-So the obvious question is, What is that which is immortal?
-Who holds the key to Immortality and liberation?
+The Vedic wisdom has two major categories, the Yajna which is called the Karma:Kanda, meaning the knowledge through action – mainly dealt with in the Saṃhitā, Brahmāṇa, and Āraṇyaka sections of the Vedas.
+The second category is the Jnana:Kanda, meaning knowledge through inquisition – mainly dealt with in the Upanishads.
+Both categories are aimed toward liberation, but the terminology used in the Vedas, as compared to the Upanishads, is diverse.
+The most important of them all is amartya (immortality) – which gives freedom from recurring death (punar:mrityu), freedom from rebirth (punar:janma), and freedom from re-manifestation (punar:udbhava).
+So the obvious questions: What is that which is immortal?
+Who holds the key to immortality and liberation?
 Finally, what are the means to that immortality?
-Let’s start with what is that which is immortal, for this let’s look into the famous Shiva Sankalpa Suktam of Rig Veda Baskala Khila and also present in the Sukla Yajur Veda:
+Let us start with what is that which is immortal.
+For this, let us look into the famous Shiva Sankalpa Suktam of Rig Veda Baskala Khila, also present in the Sukla Yajur Veda:

 यत्प्रज्ञानमुत चेतो धृतिश्च यज्ज्योतिरन्तरमृतं प्रजासु ।यस्मान्न ऋते किं चन कर्म॑क्रियते तन्मे मनः शिवसंकल्पमस्तु ।। 3

 येनेदं भूतं भुवनं भविष्यत्परिगृहीतममृतेन सर्वम् । येन यज्ञस्तायते सप्तहोता तन्मे मनः शिवसंकल्पमस्तु ।। 4